SoulSwapFinance/SoulSwapKit/README.md

 ### ExactIn/ExactOut

-With `UniswapKit` you can build swap transaction that either has an exact `In` or exact `Out` amount.
+With `SoulSwapKit` you can build swap transaction that either has an exact `In` or exact `Out` amount.
 That is, if you want to swap exactly 1 ETH to USDT, you get `TradeData` using `bestTradeExactIn` method.
 Similarly, if you want to swap ETH to USDT and you want to get exactly 1000 USDT, then you get `TradeData` using `bestTradeExactOut`

 ### Trade Options

-`UniswapKit` supports `Price Impact/Deadline/Recipient` options.
+`SoulSwapKit` supports `Price Impact/Deadline/Recipient` options.
 You can set them in `TradeOptions` object passed to `bestTradeExactIn/bestTradeExactOut` methods.
 Please, look at official Uniswap app documentation to learn about those options.

 ## Installation